zankia/damas-core/Client-Setup.md

 The authentication token is stored in `/tmp/damas-<username>'.
 Only root and you can read it and it is removed whenever the system reboots

-### Go further

-Possible improvements are the following :

-* Make json input easier to use (how?)
-* Make authentification automated like ssh
-* Set error code same as HTTP

 ## Curl Commands
 Command line access to the server using curl.
 Request an access token from the server: